-CheesemakingOver the past couple of years, I have become quite interested in cheesemaking as a hobby and have made a wide range of cheeses, both soft and hard.
+CheesemakingOver the past several years, I have become quite interested in cheesemaking as a hobby and have made a wide range of cheeses, both soft and hard.
 I am the founder and president emeritus of Queso Diego - San Diego's Cheese Club.

 The outer pot has 2 electric water heater elements mounted into it, providing a combined 3500 watts of heating power.
 For recirculation, it has a stainless ball valve with camlock quick disconnects.
 A March pump (with quick disconnects) is used to pump water from the bottom of the pot to a recirculating arm near the top, creating a whirlpool around the inner pot to maintain even temperatures.
 A RTD thermocouple is mounted into the pot as part of the temperature control system.
 A thermometer and sight glass are included for convenience.

 The control system is a custom-designed PID control box that I built, which controls 2 separate 120V circuits that power the heating elements.
 An Auber auto-tuning PID is used to control the temperature by duty-cycling power to the heating elements in the outer pot based on the reading from the RTD probe.
 A switched auxiliary outlet is provided on the control box for easy control of the March pump and any other accessories.

 When I use it, I can simply dial in the temperature I want on the PID controller and the outer pot will hit that temperature and hold it.
 I can ramp up the temperature as needed.
 With the 5 gallon inner pot, the usable capacity is about 4 gallons; with the 7.5 gallon pot, 6+ gallons should be possible.
 A future upgrade will be to switch to a PID with the ramp/soak feature, which will allow me to program in the temperature steps and ramps for the entire cheesemaking session at the start.

 Partial List of Cheeses I Have Made: